brhanuhailu/budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-i would like to thank Microverse
+i would like to thank Microverse and to [ Gregoire Vella on Behance](https://www.behance.net/gregoirevella) for the original design Creative Commons license of the App.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>